cmu-lib/OSS-2025/_speakers/jamaica_jones.md

 CPSS/Barrios Technology/Project Coordinator, NASA TOPS Mission

-Executive Secretary White House Office of Science and Technology Policy Subgroup on the Year of Open Science
+Executive Secretary, White House Office of Science and Technology Policy Subgroup on the Year of Open Science